PennyLaneAI/pennylane/doc/code/qml_qaoa.rst

     wires = range(3)
     graph = Graph([(0, 1), (1, 2), (2, 0)])

-We now define the cost and mixer Hamiltonians corresponding to MaxCut on the graph we defined:
+We now define the QAOA cost and mixer Hamiltonians for MaxCut, on the graph that we defined:

 .. code-block:: python3

     # Defines the QAOA cost and mixer Hamiltonians
     cost_h, mixer_h = qaoa.maxcut(graph)

-These cost and mixer Hamiltonians are then used to define layers of the variational QAOA ansatz:
+These cost and mixer Hamiltonians are then used to define layers of the variational QAOA ansatz, which we implement as the following function:

 .. code-block:: python3